Boeing 747: Background

-Airliner proposal
+Proposal

 The 747 was conceived while air travel was increasing in the 1960s.
 The era of commercial jet transportation, led by the enormous popularity of the Boeing 707 and Douglas DC-8, had revolutionized long-distance travel.
-In this growing jet age, Juan Trippe, president of Pan Am, one of Boeing's most important airline customers, asked for a new jet airliner 2 1/2 times size of the 707, with a 30% lower cost per unit of passenger-distance and the capability to offer mass air travel on international routes.
-Trippe also thought that airport congestion could be addressed by a larger new aircraft.
+In this growing jet age, Juan Trippe, president of Pan American Airways (Pan Am), one of Boeing's most important airline customers, asked for a new jet airliner 2 1/2 times size of the 707, with a 30% lower cost per unit of passenger-distance and the capability to offer mass air travel on international routes.
+Trippe also thought that airport congestion could be addressed by a larger aircraft.

 In 1965, Joe Sutter was transferred from Boeing's 737 development team to manage the design studies for the new airliner, already assigned the model number 747.
-Sutter began a design study with Pan Am and other airlines to better understand their requirements.
+Sutter began a study with Pan Am and other airlines to better understand their requirements.
 At the time, many thought that long-range subsonic airliners would eventually be superseded by supersonic transport aircraft.
-Boeing responded by designing the 747 so it could be adapted easily to carry freight and remain in production even if sales of the passenger version declined.
+Boeing responded by designing the 747 so it could be easily adapted to carry freight and remain in production even if sales of the passenger version declined.